Welcome to another edition of Eight Questions For …, where I pick the brains of plain text enthusiasts from around the world and around the web.

 To sync plain text across computers, I’ve found nothing better for me than Standard Notes.
 It’s lightweight, reliable, inexpensive, and (most importantly) secure.
 I really admire what the team behind it set out to do by launching it, and I’m proud to support it.

-To maintain my public notebook, I use Dropplets.
+I used to maintain my public notebook using Dropplets.
 It’s a databaseless blogging tool specifically designed to facilitate writing and publishing in plain text via Markdown.
-With Dropplets, I can write a notebook entry in plain text, mark it up with Markdown, and upload it.
+With Dropplets, I wrote a notebook entries in plain text, marked it up with Markdown, and uploaded it.
 Templating is simple enough that even I can handle it, so those plain text files look slick as soon as they hit the web.
-And because the software works without a database, all my writing is easily version controlled and portable (as it’s just a collection of text files sitting on a server).
+And because the software works without a database, all my writing is easily version controlled and portable.
 A dream.

 Dropplets is open source, and I suppose I’m also partial to it because it’s the first project to which I made an upstream code contribution (such as it was!).